Movatterモバイル変換

 Disciplines

-There are currently eleven recognized disciplines defined by AIDA and CMAS, and a dozen more that are only practiced locally.[clarification needed][citation needed] All disciplines can be practiced by both men and women, and only CMAS currently separates records in fresh water from those at sea.
+There are currently eleven recognized disciplines defined by AIDA and CMAS, and a dozen more that are only practiced locally.[clarification needed][citation needed] All disciplines can be practiced by both men and women, and only CMAS currently distinguishes records in fresh water from those at sea.
 The disciplines of AIDA can be done both in competition and as a record attempt, with the exception of variable weight and no limits, which are both solely for record attempts.
 For all AIDA depth disciplines, the depth the athlete will attempt is announced before the dive; this is accepted practice for both competition and record attempts.
-Most divers choosemonofin (MF) overbifins (BF) where there is a choice.
+Most divers choosemonofin (MF) overbifins (BF) where there is a choice.[citation needed]

 DisciplineMeasurementAIDA[39]CMAS[40]Description